openalpr/openalpr/README.md

 Compiling
 -----------

-OpenALPR has been compiled successfully on Linux, however other operating systems should also work.
+OpenALPR compiles and runs on Linux, Mac OSX and Windows.

 OpenALPR requires the following additional libraries: